No Escape (TV series): Production

 The series is adapted by Kris Mrksa, with Hans Herbots on board as lead director.
 Initially called The Blue, the series is produced by New Pictures and Viacom International Studios.
 Executive producers include Kris Mrksa, Elaine Pyke and Willow Grylls.
 In January 2024, the series was removed from Paramount+.

 Filming

-Filming took place on location during 2022 in Thailand and on the sailing yacht THE BLUE.
+Filming took place on location during 2022 in Thailand and on the sailing yacht The Blue.

 Broadcast

-The show was broadcast on Paramount+ in the UK, Ireland and Canada from May 18, 2023.
+The show was broadcast on Paramount+ in the UK, Ireland, and Canada from 18 May 2023.

+It was released on Paramount+ in Australia in July 2023.

 Reception

-Saskia Kemsley in the Evening Standard gave the series four stars praising the lead performances, and the pacing of the script as well as the “idyllic locations”.
+Saskia Kemsley in the Evening Standard gave the series 4 stars out of 5, praising the lead performances, and the pacing of the script as well as the idyllic locations.

+Craig Mathieson, writing in The Age, gave it 3 stars, writing "This seaborne British thriller is capable throughout, but it is so tightly focused on the machinations of its plot and an aesthetic of tropical menace that it sometimes lacks self-examination".